-The Fund has committed capital to the LP to fund nine underlying private investment funds.
-Following the full realisation of investments held by Prometheus Partners IV, L.P. and DFW Capital Partners IV, L.P., the Fund had capital remaining with seven underlying private investment funds.
+The Fund has committed capital to the LP to fund 12 underlying private investment funds and expects to complete its investments as the committed capital is called by the LP.
 The objective of the Fund is to achieve capital growth over a five to 10 years investment horizon from its exposure to a portfolio of investments in small and mid-market private investment funds and privately held companies predominately focused in the US.
+Following the realisation of all underlying investments by DFW Capital Partner IV, L.P. and RFE Investment Partners VIII, L.P, the Fund's remaining investments are held with ten underlying private investment funds.